mixpanel/mixpanel-react-native/README.md

 ```
 <a name="isIdentified"></a>
 # **isIdentified()**
-To check profile of user is identified or not.
+To check whether profile of user is identified or not.
 ### **Example**
 ```js
 mixpanel.isIdentified();